7 Things to Consider in Choosing a Substance Abuse Professional

 - Choose a timely service if you need an assessment.
 Confirm with your provider in advance about when to expect a report.
 This will help you avoid being rushed.
 If possible obtain your report within 72 hours from the time you have completed an interview and provided any information requested by the evaluator.

 - Choose an experienced provider.
 More experienced providers are going to be less prone to poor judgment about your case.
 For assessment services, they also tend to be more timely and write the most professionally presentable reports.
-LIkewise, if you are seeking professional counseling, the depth of experience of the provider can make all the difference toward a positive outcome in reaching your goals.
+The depth of experience of the provider can make all the difference toward a positive outcome in reaching your goals.

 - Choose a provider that will allow you to choose from a variety of providers in the event that follow up services are recommended.
 Many evaluators also provide additional follow up services.
 The most ethical and professional way to present those services to you is to only recommend them when they are clinically appropriate for your situation and also to make you aware that you have multiple options to pursue further services.